-Actuarial cost method Entry age (funding valuation uses a fixed rate of contribution) Amortization method Not applicable Amortization period Not applicable Amortization period at 01/01/2015 Not applicable Asset valuation method 5-year smoothed market Inflation 2.50% Salary increases 2.75% to 7.50%, including inflation Investment rate of return 7.0% net of pension plan investment expenses, including inflation Cost of living adjustments 2.50% Retirement age Table of rates by age and eligibility Mortality Mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table for Males or Females, with Blue Collar adjustments and one-year age set-forward, and projected to 2025 using Scale BB.
-The actuarial assumptions used in the July 1, 2015 valuation were based on the results of an actuarial experience analysis covering 2011 through 2015.
+Actuarial cost method Entry age normal (funding valuation uses a fixed rate of contribution) Inflation 2.50% Salary increases 2.75 to 7.50 % including inflation Investment rate of return 7.0% net of pension plan investment expenses, including inflation Cost of living adjustments 2.50% Retirement age Table of rates by age and eligibility Mortality Mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table for Males or Females, with Blue Collar adjustments and one-year age set-forward, and projected to 2025 using Scale BB.
+The actuarial assumptions used in the July 1, 2016 valuation were based on the results of an actuarial experience analysis covering 2011 through 2016.